-- The Board of Education has developed a strategic plan that will guide the work of the district.
-The plan was put into place in during the last academic year with the establishment of Strategic Planning Action teams and Strategic Planning Implementation Teams. - Establish district-led administrative meetings that focus on instructional leadership requiring specific targeted agendas.
-Meetings to focus on data-driven inquiry process, professional learning needed to implement the CCLS and the Instructional Shifts. - To execute the intensive reforms required by the DTSDE it will be essential for the District to create professional development system that supports administrators and teachers.
-Professional development opportunities will need to be based on data, provide multiple points of entry for teachers and administrators and ultimately results in high levels of student engagement and achievement. - The timelines for the implementation of additional activities and particular tenets are delineated in the plan.
+- The Board of Education developed strategic plan guides the work of the district.
+The plan informs and guides the SCEP and DCIP work of each building and the District as a whole. - Establish district-led administrative meetings that focus on instructional leadership requiring specific targeted agendas.
+Meetings to focus on data-driven inquiry process, professional learning needed to implement the CCLS and the Instructional Shifts. - To execute the intensive reforms required by the DTSDE the District has created an intensive, organized professional development system that supports administrators and teachers.
+Professional development opportunities are based on data, provide multiple points of entry for teachers and administrators and ultimately results in high levels of student engagement and achievement. - The timelines for the implementation of additional activities and particular tenets are delineated in the plan.